 Argentina also presents an interesting option for people seeking second residency and citizenship in South America.
 The country has a bit of a fiery history to the point where some call it the Thailand of Latin America.

-However, despite its political instability, Argentina has emerged as a powerful regional player with a strong passport and a growing economy.
+However, despite its political instability, Argentina has emerged as a powerful regional player with a strong passport and growing economy.

 It’s also relatively simple to get residency there, and in some cases, you may be able to become an Argentine citizen in as little as two years.